AscendingPassage.com HOME PAGE.

 The sanctuary is just a small, beautifully proportioned, inmost

-chamber, with a black roof, containing a sort of altar of granite, and
+chamber, with a black roof.
+It contains a sort of altar of granite and

 a great polished granite shrine which no doubt once contained the god